Ayush-k-Shukla/system-design-learning/webapp/docs/High Level Design/Uncategorized/distributed-locks.md

-# Locking (Normal and Distributed)
+# 🔒 Locking (Normal and Distributed)

 ## Normal Locking (Single Node Locking)

-In a single node system locking is used when multiple thread tried to access the critical system at a same time.
+In a single node system, locking is used when multiple threads try to access the critical system at the same time.

 ### Types

 1. **Optimistic**
-   1. Assumption is made conflicts are rare and proceeds without locking.
+   1. The assumption is made that conflicts are rare and proceeds without locking.
-   2. Before commiting changes, it checks whether another process has modified the resouce.
+   2. Before committing changes, it checks whether another process has modified the resource.
-   3. It is a strategy where you read a record, take note of a version number and check that the version hasn’t changed before you write the record back.
+   3. It is a strategy where you read a record, take note of a version number, and check that the version hasn't changed before you write the record back.
    4. **Implementation:** Uses versioning to validate
-   5. **Usecase**
+   5. **Use case**
-      1. PostgreSQL uses Multi version concureency control (MVCC)
+      1. PostgreSQL uses Multi-Version Concurrency Control (MVCC)
 2. **Pessimistic**
-   1. Assumes that if something can go wrong means it will go wrong so lock the resource before performing any operation.
+   1. Assumes that if something can go wrong, it will, so lock the resource before performing any operation.
-   2. **Implementation:** use DB row level locks or thread sync primitives(`mutex`,`semaphore`).
+   2. **Implementation:** Use DB row-level locks or thread sync primitives (`mutex`, `semaphore`).
-   3. **Usecase**
+   3. **Use case**
       1. Banking system

 ## Distributed Locking (Multi Node Locking)

-Distributed locking is a mechanism used to coordinate access to shared resources in a distributed system where multiple nodes (services, processes, or servers) might try to modify the same data concurrently.
+Distributed locking is a mechanism used to coordinate access to shared resources in a distributed system, where multiple nodes (services, processes, or servers) might try to modify the same data concurrently.

 ### Types

 1. **Optimistic**

-   1. Assumption is made conflicts are rare and allows multiple nodes to proceed with an operation without explicit locking.
+   1. The assumption is made that conflicts are rare and allows multiple nodes to proceed with an operation without explicit locking.
    2. **Implementation:**

       ```